Skip to content

 Cuba

-Trinidad is another UNESCO World Heritage site town, where you will see restored buildings and cobblestone streets in the city center and most of these buildings date from the 17th to the 19th centuries.
-Trinidad is also considered as one of the best cities to visit in Cuba and you can visit the Plaza Mayor which is the central square and it includes the Church of the Holy Trinity.
+Trinidad is another UNESCO World Heritage site town.
+In the city centre, you will see restored buildings and cobblestone streets, most dating from the 17th to the 19th centuries.
+Trinidad is also considered one of the best cities to visit in Cuba.
+The Plaza Mayor, the central square, includes the Church of the Holy Trinity.

-Another attraction that you can see in Trinidad is the Church and Monastery of Saint Francis with its beautiful bell tower, the Museum of Colonial Architecture, and the art gallery at the Casa de Aldeman Ortiz.
+Another attraction in Trinidad is the Church and Monastery of Saint Francis, with its beautiful bell tower, the Museum of Colonial Architecture, and the art gallery at the Casa de Aldeman Ortiz.

 Havana’s National Museum of Fine Arts

-The National Museum of Fine Arts is one of the perfect places to visit especially for art lovers and it includes many collections of international and Cuban arts.
-When you are at the museum, you will see that the collections are located in two buildings and there you will find works from ancient days to the present day.
+The National Museum of Fine Arts is a perfect place to visit, especially for art lovers.
+It includes many collections of international and Cuban art.
+The collections are located in two buildings, and you will find works from ancient to present.

-The museum displays many international arts like European Masters, also ancient works from Greece, Egypt, Italy, Asia, the United States, and much more.
-There is also the Rationalist-style Palacio de Bellas Artes building that displays collections of Cuban Art from the 17th century till now.
+The museum displays many international artworks, including European masterpieces and ancient works from Greece, Egypt, Italy, Asia, the United States, and more.
+The Rationalist-style Palacio de Bellas Artes building also displays collections of Cuban Art from the 17th century to the present.

 Varadero